maxzerbini/oauth/README.md

 Note that the authorization server and the authorization middleware are both using the same token formatter and the same secret key for encryption/decryption.

 ## Note
-This master branch introcuces breacking changes in the interface CredentialsVerifier methods _ValidateUser_, _ValidateClient_ and _AddClaims_.
+This master branch introduces breaking changes in the interface CredentialsVerifier methods _ValidateUser_, _ValidateClient_ and _AddClaims_.
 Refer to v1 branch for the previous implementation.
+Updated server implementation in v3 due to go.uuid library change.

 ## Reference
 - [OAuth 2.0 RFC](https://tools.ietf.org/html/rfc6749)